epuccini/flood/README.md

  <h1>flood - comfortable tiny logging library for common lisp</h1><br><br>

  This library needs "async-syntax" threading support library and "crash" testing support library with "flood" in your asdf-loadpath.
-Dependencies are "usocket", "cl", "swank", "async-syntax" (with "bordeaux-threads", "cffi", "lparallel"), and for testing "crash" (with "optima", "cl-ppcre", "trivial-features"). <br><br>
+Dependencies are "usocket", "cl", "swank", "cl-smtp", "async-syntax" (with "bordeaux-threads", "cffi", "lparallel"), and for testing "crash" (with "optima", "cl-ppcre", "trivial-features"). <br><br>
  To load and use this library, cd into the "src/" directory, start your lisp (testet on sbcl, ecl, ccl, clisp) and execute:<br><br>